berkus/commit-emoji/README.md

 `deps`, `devdeps`, `peerdeps` - to bump dependencies easily,

-`metadata` - to update package metadata in Cargo.toml.
+`metadata` - to update package metadata in Cargo.toml,

+`typos` - to fix typos.